tambapps/groovy-shell-user-manual/index.md

 // case, the environment "Website Check" defines all the functions used below loadEnvironment "Website Check"

-// variable accessible from shell work if (!isNetworkAvailable) {
-  return "Network not available"
-}
 int retryCount = 3
 for (i in 1..retryCount) {
   try {